East African Community: Poverty reduction

-The free movement of people in the EAC is set to be improved with the introduction of "third generation" ID cards.
-These cards will identify the holder as a dual citizen of their home country and of "East Africa".
-Third generation cards are already in use in Rwanda with Kenya set to introduce them in July 2010 and the other countries following afterwards.
-Mutual recognition and accreditation of higher education institutions is also being worked towards as is the harmonisation of social security benefits across the EAC.

-Transport

-Mombasa has the East African Community's busiest port.
-However, the construction of a new port in Kenya, known as the Lamu Port is underway.
-It is expected to cost US$22 billion, which will make it the biggest port in all of Africa.
-Upon completion the Bagamoyo port under construction in Tanzania will be the second largest port in Africa, with a capacity to handle 18.9 million cargo containers a year.

-Business and finance

-Many of the EAC's largest firms are headquartered in Nairobi, including Kenya Airways, the Nation Media Group, and the Kenya Commercial Bank Group.
-The multinational firms with their regional headquarters in Nairobi include Google, Coca-Cola, and Toyota.
-The city is also home to the Nairobi Securities Exchange.
-According to a 2007 published report, it is Africa's fourth largest in terms of trading volumes and fifth largest in terms of market capitalization as a percentage of gross domestic product.

 Plans

-The new treaty was proposed with plans drawn up in 2004 to introduce a monetary union with a common currency, the East African shilling, some time between 2012 and 2015.
+The new treaty was proposed with plans drawn up in 2004 to introduce a monetary union with a common currency some time between 2012 and 2015.
 There were also plans for a political union, the East African Federation, with a common President (initially on a rotation basis) and a common parliament by 2010.
-However, some experts like those based in the public think tank Kenya Institute of Public Policy Research and Analysis (KIPPRA), noted that the plans were too ambitious to be met by 2010 because a number of political, social and economic challenges are yet to be addressed.
+However, some experts, like those based in the public think tank Kenya Institute for Public Policy Research and Analysis (KIPPRA), noted that the plans were too ambitious to be met by 2010 because a number of political, social and economic challenges are yet to be addressed.
 The proposal was the subject of National Consultative discussions, and a final decision was to be taken by the EAC Heads of State in mid-2007.
 In 2013, a protocol was signed outlining their plans for launching a monetary union within 10 years.
+There are concerns that rapid integration would enflame popular reactionary politics against the project.
+However it's also been argued that, with high costs that would be required at the beginning, fast-tracking the project would allow the benefits to be seen earlier.

+Given the infrastructure problems that persist in the fledgling country since South Sudanese President Salva Kiir cut off oil commerce with Sudan, the state has decided to invest in constructing pipelines that circumvent Sudan's, which it had been using until that time.
+These new pipelines would extend through Ethiopia to the ports of Djibouti, as well as to the southeast to the coast of Kenya.

 In September 2018, a committee was formed to begin the process of drafting a regional constitution.

-In January 2023, the East African Community (EAC) plans to issue a single currency within the next four years.
+In January 2023, the Secretary-General of the East African Community announced plans to issue a single currency within the next four years.
 The Council of Ministers of the organization must decide on the location of the East African Monetary Institute and the establishment of a roadmap for the issuance of the single currency.
+In 2025, the implementation was pushed back to 2031.

+Coalition of the Willing

+A "Coalition of the Willing", made up of Kenya, Rwanda, and Uganda, began a number of initiatives amongst themselves including joint railway and oil pipeline projects, a joint tourist visa, and a defence and security pact, to get around reluctance from other members.
+However, even within this grouping, progress on projects has been delayed.
+Bilateral friction between members, a lack of enthusiasm, and political instability have been the primary reasons behind the delaying and weakening of integration efforts.